Founder of RokCore Pilates & Yoga Studio.

 For me teaching is about making a positive difference to peoples lives.
 I hope that what my students learn with me in class, will enhance their every day lives, in the studio and away from the studio also.
 Pilates and Yoga are more than just an exercise or fitness class, they connect the mind, body, breath and soul and allow you to focus on yourself, release tension and generally improve physical and emotion wellbeing!
 Helping to create a more balanced lifestyle!

 I am forever grateful to all my teachers who have trained me along the way, supported me and became my friend.

 Warm, friendly but technical in her approach, Kate hopes her classes will leave you feeling physically challenged but emotionally uplifted and energised.

 You can also a book private Reformer Sessions with Kate.

-was a little lost and mentally burned out when I first arrived on a yoga mat.
+I was a little lost and mentally burnt out when I first arrived on a yoga mat.
 Encouraged by the wonderful Debbie Hannant, I decided to give yoga a ‘try’ and sure enough, after that first class in 2005, I was hooked.
 I remember lying in Shavasana in a state of pure bliss crying my eyes out, something had shifted…I could breathe!

 Soon after, I began a dedicated practice of Ashtanga and over the years I was drawn to Ashrams in India and it was here, surrounded by peace and spirituality, I discovered my path to teach.
 In February 2017, during a sabbatical from work, I completed the 200-hour YTT with Peak Beings in Hawaii.